Same-sex marriage in Greece

+Same-sex marriage has been legal in Greece since 16 February 2024.
+In July 2023, Prime Minister Kyriakos Mitsotakis, head of the re-elected New Democracy party, announced his government's intention to legalise same-sex marriage.
+Its legalisation was part of an action plan for LGBT equality, which was drafted by a special committee appointed by Mitsotakis in 2021.
+Legislation was introduced to the Hellenic Parliament on 1 February 2024 and passed on 15 February by 176 votes to 76.
+The bill was signed into law by President Katerina Sakellaropoulou and took effect upon publication in the Government Gazette on 16 February.
+Polling suggests that a majority of Greeks support the legal recognition of same-sex marriage.
+Greece was the 16th member state of the European Union, the 21st country in Europe, and the 36th in the world to allow same-sex couples to marry.

-Greece recognizes same-sex cohabitation agreements, which provide several of the rights and benefits of marriage.
-Legislation allowing such unions was approved by the Hellenic Parliament on 23 December 2015 and published in the Government Gazette the following day.
+Legislation recognizing cohabitation agreements, providing same-sex couples with some of the rights and benefits of marriage, was approved by the Hellenic Parliament on 23 December 2015 and published in the Government Gazette the following day.

-In 2022, the opposition SYRIZA party submitted a bill for same-sex marriage and adoption.

 Cohabitation agreements

-Introduction of cohabitation agreements for opposite-sex couples
+Introduction for opposite-sex couples

 The Government of Greece under Prime Minister Kostas Karamanlis, which governed until October 2009, was opposed to same-sex marriage.
 The New Democracy-led government had proposed legislation that would offer several rights to unmarried couples, but only to opposite-sex couples.
-If introduced, the law was expected to be declared unconstitutional or against EU principles if brought to Greek or European courts.

-The Panhellenic Socialist Movement (PASOK) under George Papandreou, then in opposition, presented in April 2006 a legislative proposal for the recognition of unmarried couples, same-sex and opposite-sex, following the French example of the civil solidarity pact.
-However, according to some LGBT groups, the proposal's controversial terminology made little headway on LGBT rights and PASOK's proposed partnership law banned same-sex couples from adopting.
-In November 2008, PASOK once again submitted a draft law on cohabitation agreements, but it made no progress in the Parliament.

-Responding to government proposals in 2008 to introduce legal rights for cohabiting couples, Archbishop Ieronymos II of Athens, primate of the Church of Greece, suggested that "[t]here is a need to change with the time".
-It is unclear, however, whether this view applied to same-sex couples, particularly as the Church has previously opposed LGBT rights in general and civil union laws in particular.
+If introduced, the law was expected to be declared unconstitutional or against Council of Europe principles if brought to Greek or European courts.
+The Panhellenic Socialist Movement (PASOK) under George Papandreou, then in opposition, presented a legislative proposal in April 2006 for the recognition of unmarried couples, same-sex and opposite-sex, following the French example of the civil solidarity pact.
+However, according to some LGBT groups, the terminology of the proposal did little to advance LGBT rights, and it also banned same-sex couples from adopting.
+In November 2008, PASOK again submitted a draft law on cohabitation agreements, but it made no progress in Parliament.
+Responding to government proposals in 2008 to introduce legal rights for cohabiting couples, Archbishop Ieronymos II of Athens, Primate of the Church of Greece, suggested that "[t]here is a need to change with the time".
+It was unclear, however, whether this view applied to same-sex couples, particularly as the Church has previously opposed LGBT rights in general and civil union laws in particular.

 Law 3719/2008 ("Reforms concerning the family, children and society"), which entered into force on 26 November 2008, established a form of partnership known as "cohabitation agreements" (σύμφωνο συμβίωσης, sýmfono symbíosis, [ˈsimfono simˈvi.osis]), but only available to opposite-sex couples.